Meet Our K9's

 Lillie is a petite, lovely Labrador retriever who was born in June 2016 in Nebraska with a strong SAR and hunting heritage.
 She was selected specifically to become a search and rescue dog with her owners picking her up in Nebraska and driving her home to Butte County.

 She began her search training a few days later at 8 weeks old.
 She immediately loved the “game” of finding people and loved the challenge.
 She certified as a Mission Ready trailing dog in June 2018.
 Since that time, Lillie has certified as both a Human Remains Detection dog and a Firearms Detection dog.

 She loves her work and is always eager to train.
-It is often hard for her to contain her enthusiasm.
-She loves her food treat rewards and also time to play tug with her tennis ball on a rope once she is successful in her find.
+It is often hard for her to contain her enthusiasm when she arrives to work.
+Once she is successful in her find, she loves her food treat rewards and also time to play tug with her tennis ball on a rope.
+Almost everyday is a “best day ever!”

 In Memory Of